 35) Stockholm, Sweden

-One especially appealing area is the old town, Gamla Stan, with its brightly-painted houses and cobblestone streets.
+One especially appealing area is the old town of Gamla Stan, with its brightly-painted houses and cobblestone streets.
 Here you’ll also find the Royal Palace and the Nobel Prize Museum.
 Don’t miss the Gothic Storkyrkan Cathedral and the stunning Riddarholmen church.

 36) Zurich, Switzerland